 Many artists struggle when it comes to marketing their artwork.

 Susie Moore opened one of her posts for Business Insider with this powerful message about why people are afraid of marketing themselves.

-Being modest, introverted, humble, or whatever our justification is for not self-promoting, does not necessarily equal humility.
+Being modest, introverted, humble, or our justification for not self-promoting does not necessarily equal humility.
 Ironically, it is often actually our ego that stops us from self-promoting.

 We don’t want to expose ourselves to potential criticism, so we mask our self-protection with a demure (and often proud!), “Oh, me?
 I’m just not very comfortable with promoting myself.”

 To read Susie’s post visit, Why The Most Successful People Aren’t Afraid To Promote Themselves.